Skip to main content

 Make sure your server is a bare metal only dedicated to the collator node, any unnecessary other process running on it will significantly decrease the collator performance.
 We strongly discourage using a VPS to run a collator because of their low performances.

 Collators are the nodes which require the most powerful and fast machine, because they only have a very short time frame to assemble a block and collate it to the relay chain.
-To run a collator, it is absolutely necessary to use a CPU of minimum 4 Ghz per core and a NVMe SSD disk (SATA SSD are not suitable for collators because they are too slow).
+To run a collator, it is absolutely necessary to use a CPU of minimum 4 Ghz per core (strong single-core performance strongly recommended) and a NVMe SSD disk (SATA SSD are not suitable for collators because they are too slow).

 ComponentRequirement